XTP CLI

 curl https://static.dylibso.com/cli/install.sh -s | bash

-To verify that the installation worked correctly, run xtp
+To verify that the installation worked correctly, run xtp in your terminal.

 You should see something like the following: